 There you have it.
 A short comment on a short summary of the longer contribution (in my book) I tried to make to the often intellectually sterile century-old debate over how to conceptualize the transition from capitalism to socialism.
-I continue to think that my arguments, despite their un-academic form, have more intellectual substance than the needlessly verbose and self-consciously erudite articles and books of most academic Marxists.
+I continue to think that my arguments, despite their un-academic form, have more intellectual substance than the verbose and self-consciously erudite articles and books of most academic Marxists.

 But anyway, as I've said, none of this matters terribly.
 It's important not to take oneself too seriously, especially if one is an intellectual!
 Such rarefied discussions as these can hardly have much practical effect on the daily, concrete work that thousands of activists are doing, including the work that Marxists themselves do.